-Taking all the aforementioned examinations under consideration, in this work we provide a new mixed technique for Navier Stokes compressible problems, capable of merging the advantages of projection techniques together with neural networks data driven architectures.
+Taking all the aforementioned examinations under consideration, this work provides a new mixed technique for compressible Navier-Stokes problems, capable of merging the advantages of projection techniques together with data-driven architectures.
 In particular, in our approach, classical projection methods are used for the Favre Averaged Navier Stokes (FANS) equations while a neural network gets trained to provide the eddy viscosity solutions in a turbulence modeling approach.
+These new contributions result to a reduced-order models that are independent of the selection of turbulence models for any segregated solvers for compressible flows capable to reduce the computational cost associated with fluid flow problems characterized by high Reynolds numbers and elevated Mach numbers.
 The main goal is to propose an architecture proficient in dealing with different types of parametrizations for compressible flows.
-Moreover one of the most relevant focuses concerning this work is constituted by a coherent approach between full order and reduced order solutions, by developing a new reduced compressible SIMPLE (Semi-Implicit Method for Pressure Linked Equations) algorithm.
+Moreover one of the most relevant focuses concerning this work is constituted by a coherent approach between full-order and reduced-order solutions, by developing a new reduced compressible SIMPLE (Semi-Implicit Method for Pressure Linked Equations) algorithm.

-This work will be divided into six different sections: \autoref{sec:compNS}, \autoref{sec:fvDisc} and \autoref{sec:pressureEq} present the equations we will use for this work and their Finite Volume discretization; \autoref{sec:pod} explains the Proper Orthogonal Decomposition (POD) procedure employed to obtain the modal basis functions.
+This manuscript is structured in six different sections.
+The \autoref{sec:compNS}, and \autoref{sec:fvDisc} present the equations used in this work and their Finite Volume Method (FVM); \autoref{sec:pod} explains the POD procedure employed to obtain the modal basis functions.
 In \autoref{sec:redComp} the core algorithm used for our technique is introduced together with \autoref{sec:turbTr} where the AI architecture for turbulence treatment is shown.
-Two different test cases, a physically parametrized and a geometrically parametrized ones, are exposed in \autoref{sec:phy} and \autoref{sec:geom} respectively.
-Finally into \autoref{sec:conclusions} few considerations on the results and some possible developments for this work are present.
+Two different test cases, a physically parameterized and a geometrically parameterized ones, are exposed in \autoref{sec:phy} and \autoref{sec:geom} respectively.
+Finally, in \autoref{sec:conclusions}, few considerations on the results and some possible developments for this work are presented.